Mother Tongue Languages

 Students participating in the theatre activities

-Two of our girls have been appointed as Rakan Bahasa 2025
+Two of our girls have been appointed as Rakan Bahasa 2026

-Performance by the P3 students
+Dance by P3 students